 - Licensed psychologist.

-It should be noted that PsyD holders can operate in several professional environments such as hospitals, correctional facilities, private practices, mental health clinics, social work and schools.
+It should be noted that PsyD holders can operate in a broad range of professional environments and clinical settings such as hospitals, correctional facilities, private practices, mental health clinics, social work and schools.

 In comparison, the PhD program follows the ‘scientist-practitioner’ model which prepares the doctoral student for a career in research & academia.
 Typical destinations for a PhD student include: